Friends started calling me a “Cabin Mama” after I bought my dream home — a little log cabin under the pines in Colorado.

 I’d always wanted to live in a log cabin in the woods.
 As kids, we spent our summers at a cabin Grandpa built in Upstate New York, near Canandaigua Lake.
 We loved running through the trees on our stick ponies, going on snipe hunts, picking wild strawberries and roasting marshmallows in the fireplace at the end of the great room.
 Three generations of family had clam bakes, deer hunts, reunions, poker games, work parties and other gatherings there.
 We were really lucky to have it!

-Here’s the camp Grandpa built…
+Here’s the cabin Grandpa built…

-Warmest regards, Laura Lollar (Cabin Mama)
+Warm regards, Laura Lollar (the Cabin Mama)